For Travelers: What You Should Know About the Healthcare System in Athens [Greece]

 You can easily find pharmacies all around Athens.
 Like many other places, pharmacies in Greece have the typical green cross sign outside their entrance, so you will have no trouble locating them.

-Pharmacies usually operate during normal business hours but there are some who remain open all night both on weekdays and weekends.
+Pharmacies usually operate during normal business hours but there are some that remain open all night both on weekdays and weekends.

 Most pharmacists in Athens speak English well enough to help you out with buying medicine or to give you advice on any minor health issue.